 Parameter Description DisplayName The display text for the cell containing the RunEvent function.
 For example, the text could be something like "Click here to process plan files."
 The DisplayName displays as normal text in the cell.
 If you want the text to appear like a hyperlink on a web page, you must manually apply the font formatting to the cell.

-EventName The name of the event handler that you want to run.
+Parameter Description EventName The name of the event handler that you want to run.
 Any Scheduler jobs that contain an active event handler with this name will be run.

-Parameter Description PreConfirmationMessage Optional.
+NOTE: If the file containing the RunEvent function belongs to a file group, then the current file group context is automatically applied.
+This means that Axiom will match the event handler name only for event handlers that are associated with the current file group or with no file group.
+If an event handler is associated with a different file group, that event handler is ignored.
+Event handlers become associated with a file group by storing a Scheduler job in the file group Utilities folder.
+PreConfirmationMessage Optional.
 A custom message to display to the user before the jobs are added to the schedule.
 The user has the option to continue the operation, or cancel.
 If no custom message is defined, then the following generic confirmation is displayed: "You are about to run the event EventName .
 Do you wish to continue?"
 If the user clicks Yes , the jobs are added to the schedule.
 If the user clicks No , the process is canceled and no action occurs.
 PostConfirmationMessage Optional.
 A custom message to display to the user after the jobs have been added to the schedule.
 This is for information purposes only; the only action the user can take is to dismiss the dialog.
 If no custom message is defined, then the following generic confirmation message is displayed: "Event EventName has been scheduled."
 NOTE: If no jobs contain an active event handler with the specified name, then the message "No jobs found for event EventName " is displayed.
 This message is displayed regardless of whether a custom message is defined.
 VariableValuePairs The function arguments can contain one or more variable/value pairs, up to 10 pairs.
 Each pair must be listed using the format " VariableName=Value " (with or without spaces around the equals sign).
 If the specified name matches a job variable used in the job, then that variable will be replaced with the specified value.
 If no matching variable is found in the job, then the variable/value pair is ignored.

 - The user who double-clicks the RunEvent cell to trigger the job execution does not need to have security permissions for Scheduler, or to any of the jobs that contain the specified event handler.
-If the event handler is configured to run as Requester (instead of Owner), then the user must have the appropriate rights to any files to be processed by the job. - The Axiom Double-Click setting does not need to be enabled for the sheet in order to use RunEvent. - RunEvent is a volatile function.
+If the event handler is configured to run as Requester (instead of Owner), then the user must have the appropriate rights to any files to be processed by the job. - The Axiom Double-Click setting does not need to be enabled for the sheet in order to use RunEvent. - RunEvent is a volatile function. - Examples